s1960329/MScProjectCode/README.md

  - How many samples per an epoch?
  - Random Forrest is the best?
  - should I have a 50/50 split of isMonteCarlo Data?

+13/07/2024
+This week I tested various parametres for the classification models and wrote up a large amount of the project into the final .py classification files.
+I first experimented with overfitting tests and found the largest possible values that gave the most accurate result while also preventing overfitting.
+Once I had done this I testesd various variables and found the sets that gave the highest accuracy.
+What's more I then created a system that can be used to find a probabilistic measure of the neural network and find which probabilitic measure gives the highest accuracy.
+I'm also learning the basics of manim with the hope that it will help me with my oral presentation.
+My next steps will be to compare my results to the basic ROOT results and aim to get a greater accuracy.